-For more information about OCD visit https://www.nimh.nih.gov/health/topics/obsessive-compulsive-disorder-ocd/index.shtml.
-While intrusive thoughts and obsessive thoughts can be linked they are not the same.
-Many people experience intrusive thoughts but how can we take control of our minds?
+While intrusive thoughts and obsessive thoughts can be linked, they are not the same.
+Many people experience intrusive thoughts, but how can we take control of our minds?

 How to Stop Intrusive Thoughts

 - Face the intrusive thoughts.
 Let the thought play out in your mind.
 Whatever the thoughts are, they are bothering you for a reason because the content in the thoughts hits a nerve that deals with something in your life.
-These intrusive thoughts go against core beliefs or values you may have and that also adds to why the thoughts can be so distressing.
+These intrusive thoughts go against your core beliefs or values, which also adds to why the thoughts can be so distressing.
 If you don’t take the time and reflect on what it is about the intrusive thoughts that are disturbing or distressing you can not take the steps to begin to move past the thoughts.

 - Talk with friends and family.
 Do not be ashamed of your thoughts to the point where you’re hiding from them in your mind and your family and friends.
 Call up your best friend and say “hey, I’m having these disturbing thoughts and I’m worried.”
 Talking things out with people you trust can also provide insight into what about the thoughts are so distressing or even where they could be emerging from.